 Day Trips From Charlotte

 Set between Charlotte and Monroe is Matthews.
-This cute town was once a sleepy railroad town and only had 200 residents when it was chartered in 1879.
+This cute sleepy railroad town only had 200 residents when it was chartered in 1879.
 Now, the historic downtown is a perfect place to spend an afternoon.
 Stop by the old rail car, stop by the hardware store, and explore local the local history museum.
 Then you can head to one of the many up and coming bars and restaurants.

 Past meets present in Matthews and if you have the chance to explore, we suggest you do!
 Make sure you stop by Jekyll & Hyde Taphouse and Grill for dinner and a beer.

 Mint Hill is a suburb just outside the Charlotte city limits.
-The town is surrounded by farmland and heavily wooded neighborhoods are full of young families.
 A trip to this Mint Hill includes dessert at Carolina Creamery – a local favorite – and a beer at Barking Duck Brewing Company where you can order some creative beers.

-This small town was founded concurrently with the Davidson College in 1837 making Davidson a charming town with collegiate flare.
+The town was founded concurrently with Davidson College in 1837.
+Its unique history makes Davidson a charming town with a collegiate flare.
 Davidson is a close-knit community that attracts scholars, art lovers, and foodies to its historic Main Street.
 Davidson is adjacent to Lake Norman and is just 20 miles north of Charleston.
 Make sure you stop by Main Street Books while in town!

 Pineville has a pretty cool history if I do say so myself!
 It started as a mule bartering post.
 It was also a stop along the Charlotte and Columbia Railroad.
 With a pretty active craft beer scene and lots of entertainment options, this town is a pretty cool place.
 If you’re looking to step into the past and get in touch with history, stop by the President James K. Polk State Historic Site.
 There, you can see one of the town’s most famous former residents, the nation’s 11th president.

-Cornelius is where you can get wet and wild.
-This community was incorporated in 1905 and offers visitors the opportunity to spend the day on Lake Norman.
+Cornelius is where you can get wet and wild on Lake Norman.
 If spending time on the lake isn’t much your speed, you can stop by Forks!
 The restaurant is located in a 100+-year-old house with a gorgeous wrap-around porch while serving some awesome food.

 In Huntersville, The Carolina Raptor Center and Latta Plantation Nature Center and Preserve which are landmarks for the town.
 Huntersville borders Lake Norman and is full of nature perseveres and outdoor attractions with miles of history-rich trails.
 For the kiddos, you can spend time at Discovery Place Kids–Huntersville where imaginative exhibits and rich play experiences bring learning to life.
 And for those craving a little retail therapy, Birkdale Village is full of cute shops and boutiques.

 Belmont is located near Crowders Mountain, which helps give it its name meaning “beautiful mountain.”
-Visitors are always charmed by the old-time characters and natural landscapes here.
-Belmont was originally settled in the 1750s and named Garibaldi.
-In 1833, they changed their name.
+You’ll be charmed by the old-time characters and natural landscapes here.
+The town was originally settled in the 1750s as Garibaldi but in 1833, they changed the name.
 Today, old meets new in Belmont and you can taste it at Nellie’s Southern Kitchen with some amazing biscuits and killer banana pudding!
 After some Southern comfort foods, head over to Daniel Stowe Botanical Garden.

-No matter which one of these day trip destinations you pick to go to first, you’re sure to have a great time.
-Each of these towns offers you a difference experience but they all have one thing in common – they are a perfect day trip from Charlotte.
+No matter which one of these day-trip destinations you pick to go to first, you’re sure to have a great time.
+Each of these towns offers you a different experience but they all have one thing in common – they are a perfect day trip from Charlotte.